Mahal (Toro y Moi album): Background

-The albums draws inspiration from Chaz Bear's maternal Filipino heritage.
+The album draws inspiration from Chaz Bear's maternal Filipino heritage.
 Growing up, he held closer ties to his mother's family than his father's, feeling that his Black heritage was "overlooked" by both himself and others until he began making music.
 After recording a first iteration of the album, Bear took time to rethink the vision of the record, incorporating the automotive theme that is present on the final version.
 This theme was inspired by Bear's love of jeepneys, repurposed military jeeps left behind after the American colonization of the Philippines, now a common mode of transportation in the country.
 For the rollout of the album, Bear purchased a jeepney which he drove to fan meetup events while unable to tour due to the COVID-19 pandemic.
 The jeepney is also featured on the cover of the album.

 Release, promotion, marketing

 The album was preceded by three single releases.
 The dual singles "Postman" and "Magazine", the latter featuring Salami Rose Joe Louis were released on January 26, 2022, alongside their music videos and details of the album release.
 Next were "The Loop" and "Déjà Vu", released on February 22 and April 1, respectively, with music videos for each published on the day of release.

-After purchasing the jeepney used on the cover of the album, Bear filmed a 12 minute short film, titled Goes By So Fast: a MAHAL Film, starring himself and comedian Eric André, directed by frequent collaborator Harry Israelson.
+After purchasing the jeepney used on the cover of the album, Bear filmed a 12-minute short film, titled Goes By So Fast: a MAHAL Film, starring himself and comedian Eric André, directed by frequent collaborator Harry Israelson.
 In the film, André drives a jeepney to San Francisco, picking up Bear, whose car has broken down on the way to a performance amid a heatwave.
 Songs from the album soundtrack the pair's journey, played on the radio and sung by Bear himself.
 Interspersed throughout the film are clips of Bear restoring and transporting the jeepney after its purchase, and explaining the significance of the jeepney in the Philippines.
 The film was released on June 1, 2022.
 Bear expressed that with the film, he desired to create a lighthearted visual to contrast the more serious nature of the album.

 The album was released on April 29, 2022, debuting at 167 on the US Billboard 200 Chart, 30 on the Top Rock Albums Chart, and 20 on the Independent Albums Chart remaining on each for one week.